TheJoboReal/Noter/Uni/Notes/NewNotes/qq plot.md

 #### Definition
 ![[qq_plot.png]]

-First we use mahalonobis to calculate the statistical distance from the $\mu=\bar{x}$ and then plot it as a QQ-plot to then sammenligne a generated $\sqrt{ \chi }$ dataset with the real model.
+First we use mahalonobis to calculate the statistical distance from the $\mu=\bar{x}$ and then plot it as a QQ-plot to then compare a generated $\sqrt{ \chi }$ dataset with the real model.
 With that we can see where the median stops and the points start leaning to one side of the line.

 #### Example

 The following is a test to see if my dice roll function for my DnD game is uniform.
-We have 10.000 D20 dice rolls and we want to see if the are uniformly distributed.
+We have 10.000 D20 dice rolls and we want to see if they are uniformly distributed.
 To determine if the rolls are uniform, we use a QQ-plot.
 ![[D20_test.png]]